-Fiscal Year 2021 Triggering Event
+Q3 Fiscal Year 2021 Triggering Event

 During the third quarter of fiscal year 2021, we evaluated whether any triggering events exist across each of our reporting units to determine whether an impairment analysis is necessary.
-We identified triggering events for our Druck, Easyflyer (the carrying value of goodwill in this reporting unit is not material) and Exaprint reporting units, due in part to the reemergence of new pandemic-related lockdowns and restrictions in certain European countries which has resulted in a more prolonged reduction to cash flows when compared to the cash flows forecasted in our most recent impairment analysis that was performed during the third quarter of fiscal 2020.
+We identified triggering events for our Druck, Easyflyer and Exaprint reporting units, due in part to the reemergence of new pandemic-related lockdowns and restrictions in certain European countries which has resulted in a more prolonged reduction to cash flows when compared to the cash flows forecasted in our most recent impairment analysis that was performed during the third quarter of fiscal 2020.